-If you have a shoulder labrum tear in our opinion try stem cells if you live in Minnesota, before trying surgery.
+If you have a shoulder labrum tear in our opinion try our services if you live in Minnesota, before trying surgery.

 So if you live in Minnesota, listen up and after you read this you should give us a call.
 Let’s dig in.